MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_ecp_open_parameters.md

 The ECP_OPEN_PARAMETERS_FLAG_OPEN_FOR_READ and ECP_OPEN_PARAMETERS_FLAG_OPEN_FOR_WRITE flags allow read/write access to encrypted files without having to actually open such files for read/write access.
 These ECP flags allow a kernel-mode component to open for metadata-only access, thus not interfering with other access while still getting the encryption context setup in order to do read/writes.
 A filter can set these flags to avoid conflicts with locking.
 Setting up the encryption state for read/write operations is expensive and are not typically done when files aren't opened for read/write access.

+The system-defined GUID_ECP_OPEN_PARAMETERS value is used with this ECP context structure when calling ECP-related support routines such as [**FltAllocateExtraCreateParameter**](../fltkernel/nf-fltkernel-fltallocateextracreateparameter.md) and [**FsRtlRemoveExtraCreateParameter**](nf-ntifs-fsrtlremoveextracreateparameter.md).

+See [Introduction to extra create parameters](/windows-hardware/drivers/ifs/introduction-to-extra-create-parameters) for more information.

 ## -see-also

 [**FltAllocateExtraCreateParameterList**](../fltkernel/nf-fltkernel-fltallocateextracreateparameterlist.md)

 [**FltCreateFileEx2**](../fltkernel/nf-fltkernel-fltcreatefileex2.md)